 What is your short-term, post-MBA goal, and how does it align with the long-term vision you have for your career?
 (150 words)

 This question focuses on your short-term career goal.
 However, it also asks in the context of your overall career vision.
 In the previous questions in this set of essays, you have already outlined your personality, motivations, impact, and accomplishments.
 Your career goals, therefore, should fit seamlessly into that story.

 Do not get intimidated by career goals questions if you are still exploring what you want to do with your life.
 Darden offers intensive career counseling, and you will have an opportunity to explore many career paths in school.
 Simply put, the essay question seeks to understand why you are pursuing this path and what you hope to get out of it.

 The goal is to explore how you think and plan and what motivates your career decisions.
 If you are inspired by what you have experienced as a leader and as someone who positively impacts others, that inspiration should be part of your career aspirations.
 Darden will help you refine your goals and learn the skills you need.

 The Batten Foundation Worldwide Scholarship provides all Darden students in our full-time MBA program with an opportunity to participate in a Darden Worldwide Course.
 If you could choose any location in the world, where would you want to travel, and why?
 (55 words)

 Every Darden student now has the opportunity to be part of Darden Worldwide Courses.
 While Darden describes the current programs and countries on the website, this MBA essay question asks for your ideal location and why you are interested in it.
 Your interest in a particular region could be personal or professional and should have an academic basis.

 The focus of these international programs is to learn more about the world of business beyond the United States.
-Therefore, with that context, what would you like to know, and where would you like to learn it?
+Therefore, what would you like to know with that context, and where would you like to learn it?
 Darden MBA students report that traveling during their MBA experience leads to a greater sense of purpose and an open mind.